istio/istio.io/content/docs/tasks/policy-enforcement/denial-and-list/index.md

     - /docs/tasks/security/secure-access-control/index.html
 ---

-This task shows how to control access to a service using simple denials or white/black listing.
+This task shows how to control access to a service using simple denials, attribute-based white or black listing, or IP-based white or black listing.

 ## Before you begin